ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 ### A. Lock the UIN

 MOSIP allows an individual to lock the authentication type(s) (Demographic, Biometrics (FP/Iris/Face/All)) associated with the UIN/VID.
-The locked authentication type(s) cannot be used for any authentication purpose.
+Only the locked authentication type(s) cannot be used for any authentication purpose.

 The following procedure to be followed by an individual to lock the authentication type(s):
 1. An individual provides the UIN/VID for which he/she wants to lock the authentication type(s).
 1. The system validates the UIN/VID, checks for the registered mobile number/email ID, and triggers OTP notification.
 1. The individual provides the OTP as received.
 1. The system validates the provided OTP and successfully authenticates the individual.
+For more information on OTP authentication, refer section 9 OTP Authentication.
 1. The system provides the individual with lock information related to authentication type(s).
 1. The individual will lock the authentication type(s), which he/she wishes.
 1. The system will disable the authentication type(s) as provided by the individual.